saiful1105020/KnowUREnvironment/README.md

         break

 ```

+## Code for Triplet Extraction

+i.
+Install AMR:
+    Follow the installation instructions of AMR: https://amrlib.readthedocs.io/en/latest/install/
+    The requirements.txt file (for AMR installation) is here: https://github.com/bjascob/amrlib/blob/master/requirements.txt

+ii.
+Install additional packages (e.g., matplotlib, nltk, rapidfuzz).

+Alternatively, the conda environment I worked with is provided as an environment.yml file.
+You may create an environment with the yml file and then download and place the AMR models as instructed here: https://amrlib.readthedocs.io/en/latest/install/

+ClimateKB.ipynb provides a more detailed documentation of the methodology.
+Visualization.ipynb visualizes a part of the knowledge graph (hand-picked) as a directed graph.

 ## Citation

 If you are using any of the materials from this repository, please make sure to cite the following article: